There is not enough diversity in fashion, but this is not a new statement.

 Hiring, administering budgets, identifying systems, workflows, methods of communication, and office culture are some of the decisions that, more often than not, are led by managers, supervisors, and heads of a company.
 These decisions can set a company up for success or failure.

 In 2020, as Black Lives Matter protests raged across the country, several employees, students, and customers called out fashion companies for not doing enough for diversity, equity, and inclusion.
-Concepts like
+Concepts like white privilege and white silence became recurring concepts of conversations as DEI consultants and advisors were on high core demand on the often called “Summer of allyship”.

 Karith Foster, chief executive of the consultancy Inversity solutions, leads presentations where they talk about their biases.
 Image Courtesy of The New York Times

 Suppose a fashion company hires a leadership team of fully Ivy League, white, cisgender people to lead their diversity, equity, and inclusion efforts.
 In that case, there are so many things they will not be able to recognize at first, and it may take years for them to figure out what the problems and areas of improvement are.
-They might never be able to identify the problems they should tackle, to begin with.
+They might never be able to identify the problems they should tackle to begin with.

 Several fashion companies make the mistake of thinking that diversity is simply hiring a diverse workforce for entry-level jobs.
 These employees, who often work face-to-face with the customers as sales associates, stylists, or cashiers, are very important for a coherent and functional workflow in a fashion company.
 But real change towards equity in fashion can only happen when the leadership team of a fashion company is diversified.